Of Bad Character: Undue Influence Claim Succeeds

 Mr and Mrs Naidoo were a wealthy couple who made joint wills in 1998.
 Mr Naidoo sadly died the following year.
 They had several children, but just one of them – David Barton – was appointed sole beneficiary and executor on the survivor’s death.

-In 2018, Barton was sentenced to a lengthy prison term for fraud against wealthy care home residents.
+In 2018, Barton was sentenced to a lengthy prison term for fraudulent calumny against wealthy care home residents.
 (He was also subject to a restraining order preventing him from disposing of, or devaluing his assets).

 Unusually, the Naidoo’s wills were ‘mutual wills’ rather than mirror wills.
 Married couples typically opt for mirror wills which are essentially identical in terms.
 Typically, they leave their estates to each other, then to their children on the survivor’s death.